 Don’t get too hung up on features or finish.
 Remember, this is going in your garage, not your kitchen.

-…or do little more digging if you need a combo unit
+…or do a little more digging if you need a combo unit

-I searched through the big-box appliance store (Sears, Lowe’s, Home Depot and Best Buy) and none of them had an easy way to search for refrigerators with more than one temperature sensor.
+I searched through big-box appliance store (Sears, Lowe’s, Home Depot, and Best Buy), and no one had an easy way to search for garage ready models with multiple temperature sensors.

 What is a Garage Kit for a Refrigerator?